mumayank/airqr/README.md

 ## Bonus

-The library offers a static helper function to analyze any bitmap for QR code.
+The library offers a static helper function to analyze any bitmap for QR code:

 ```kotlin
 AirQr.analyzeBitmap(